 Back in Co.
 Leitrim again, take a visit to Ballinamore, to the Glenview Folk Museum located just outside the town.
 This family run museum was set up in the year 2000 as a response to the loss of rural memory and identity and a recognition of the importance of preserving the past for the future.

-The museum consists of many different attractions from old household & farm items to vehicles and a full street scene which has been fully reconstructed to really give you a feel for 1930s Ireland.
+The museum consists of many different attractions from old household and farm items, to vehicles and a full street scene which has been fully reconstructed to really give you a feel for 1930s Ireland.
 And for the kiddies, it will be a glimpse into a world nearly forgotten. http://glenviewmuseum.ie/

 5. Strokestown House and Gardens

-Unfortunately closed for the moment but hoping to open soon, Strokestown House and Gardens is located just a short walk from the town’s Main St. The stunning Gardens and parkland are open to visitors and the coffee shop is open for take-away.
-Once restrictions are lifted further, the House and Famine Museum will re-open.
+The recently re-developed Strokestown Park House / National Famine Museum is located just a short walk from the town’s Main St. The stunning Gardens and parkland are also open to visitors and the café has outdoor spaces - some even located in the woodland.
 There are 6 acres of walled gardens to be explored with the restored croquet lawn and summer house, pleasure garden and fruit and vegetable garden.
-There is also a garden trail for the little ones to explore.
+There is also a woodland trail for the little ones to explore.

 Planning your Staycation?
 Looking for accommodation with access to a choice of activities and amenities?
 The Landmark Hotel, ticks all the boxes.
 We invite you to check out our Special Offers or call our team at +353 (0)71 96 22 222.
 We look forward to welcoming you!